CJUnderhill/hci-portfolio/README.md

 - [Creating a VR interface that gives users a new perspective on technology]().

+We built a VR world that helps users explore poetry.
+This prototype uses Robert Frost's "Stopping By Woods on a Snowy Evening" as an example: the user is surrounded by images reflecting the content of the poem.
+Part-by-part, the narrator reads the poem to the user, changing the imagery to best fit the content of the poem.

 ### Contact Me

 If you have any questions or comments, feel free to reach out to me at [cjunderhill+hci@wpi.edu](mailto:cjunderhill+hci@wpi.edu).
 You can also find me on LinkedIn!